PlagueVRC/AssetOrganizer/README.md

 # AssetOrganizer
 An (actually good) asset organizer for unity/vrchat workflows.
-Contextually organizes assets based on context, such as materials by shader.
+Organizes assets based on context, such as materials by shader.

 To download, click the green "Code" button, then download zip (this is effectively cloning), afterwards open the zip file in a program like WinRAR and drag the folder within into your assets folder.